jpe442/dodateweb/README.md

 ---
 ### Frontends: Web & Mobile

+#### Web

-  #### DoDate's primary web-app frontend is built in ReactJS using JavaScript ES6, HTML5, CSS3.
+DoDate's primary web-app frontend is built in ReactJS using JavaScript ES6, HTML5, CSS3.

 &#9733;*React with Redux*&#9733;